 Insert the course requirements/expectations.
 An example is posted below.

 - The student will review the syllabus and course schedule posted in Blackboard.

 - The student will access and follow all course instructions found in the weekly area of the Blackboard course.

-- The student will complete and submit assignments, exams, quizzes, etc. by the dated noted and in the manner described in Blackboard and on the course schedule.
+- The student will complete and submit assignments, exams, quizzes, etc. by the dated noted in Blackboard and on the course schedule.
 We will use Central Standard Time for due dates and times.

 - The student will participate fully and in a timely manner to get the benefit of learning from instructor and/or peers.

 Insert information on how you will be communicating with students and how you would like them to communicate with you.
 Be sure to set expectations regarding response times.
 Some examples are provided below, please include all categories relevant to your instruction of this course:

 Announcements will be posted in Blackboard on a regular basis.
 Be sure to check the class announcements regularly as they will contain important information about class assignments and other class matters.

 You are encouraged to post your questions about the course in the FAQs discussion board forum in the Blackboard site.
 This is an open forum in which you and your classmates are encouraged to answer each other’s questions.
 But, if you need to contact me directly, check the Faculty tab in Blackboard or the syllabus for my contact information.
 I will respond back to you within 24 hours during the week or 48 hours on the weekend.